Furnace Repair Checklist

-Flat filters should be replaced every month, while pleated filters should be used for somewhere in the vicinity of three months.
-You may also get a washable filter that will work for about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter sooner.

 To make changing your filter easier down the line, draw with a permanent pen on your heating system exterior or ductwork to show the airflow direction and filter size.

 Also known as drain pans, condensate pans hold liquid your heater pulls from the air.